 Once boarding was announced, it was quick and well organized (you actually walk along the apron area to your plane, even for big planes, as there are no jet bridges).

-This plane had just been delivered a few weeks before my flight and was in mint condition without any scrapes or paint issues (Ethiopian Airlines’ planes age rapidly typically).
+This plane had just been delivered a few weeks before my flight and was in mint condition without any scrapes or paint issues (Ethiopian Airlines’ planes typically age rapidly).
 I was hoping that Ethiopian would add a ‘lie-flat’ Business Class, but the company decided to install a ‘standard’ regional Business Class outfit despite this rather long flight at almost 5 hours.

 Ethiopian Airlines uses the Thales inflight entertainment system that provides (just a few) movies and shows on your tablet.
 There is no satellite Wi-Fi installed (yet).

 The flight attendants spoke fluent English and were quite warm and helpful.
 It helped that the Business Class cabin was just 40% full (Economy was 100% full).

 After takeoff, I was surprised by how good the catering and drinks menu and service have become on Ethiopian Airlines.
 The food and the ‘airplane coffee’ were downright delicious (and I’m definitely a picky eater and coffee drinker).

-Just south of Mogadishu we hit the African mainland (after circling around one too may thunderstorms earlier).
+Just south of Mogadishu, we hit the African mainland (after circling around one too many thunderstorms earlier).
 The landing was perfectly normal from a (typical) south-westerly direction.

-I have to admit I was pretty worried flying that plane that day because of the Lion Air news just in.
-I felt there is something wrong with this plane and inexperienced pilots would have had a harder time handling it than others.
+I have to admit I was pretty worried about flying that plane that day because of the Lion Air news.
+I felt there was something wrong with this plane, and inexperienced pilots would have had a harder time handling it than others.

 It is very tragic that, indeed, an Ethiopian Airlines 737 MAX has crashed now, and 159 people have been killed.